zowe/docs-site/docs/troubleshoot/troubleshoot-apiml.md

 You can fix it by setting up the security environment as described in the [Zowe documentation](../user-guide/configure-zos-system.html#configure-security-environment-switching).

-### Certificate error when using an external CA to deploy Zowe
+### Certificate error when using both an external certificate and Single Sign-On to deploy Zowe

 **Symptom:**

-You used an external CA to deploy Zowe.
+You used an external certificate and Single Sign-On to deploy Zowe.
 When you log in to the Zowe Desktop, you encounter an error similar to the following:

 ```
 2020-07-28 02:13:43.203 <ZWED:262486> IZUSVR WARN (org.zowe.zlux.auth.safsso,apimlHandler.js:263) APIML query error: self signed certificate in certificate chain